Vintage California train rides offer a unique way for group travelers to explore the beauty and diversity of the Golden State

 Northern California Rail Journeys

 It doesn’t get much more scenic than Roaring Camp Railroads’ two routes in the forested coastal mountains north of Santa Cruz.
-On the narrated, one-hour roundtrip from the recreated 1880s logging town of Roaring Camp to the summit of Bear Mountain, a steam-powered train follows a winding path over a narrow gauge line through towering redwoods.
+On the Redwood Forest Steam Train, a narrated one-hour roundtrip from the recreated 1880s logging town of Roaring Camp to the summit of Bear Mountain, a steam-powered train follows a winding path over a narrow gauge line through towering redwoods.
 The open-air coaches are perfect for viewing the big trees.

-The three-hour roundtrip from Roaring Camp to the seaside boardwalk in Santa Cruz (or reverse) runs through Henry Cowell Redwoods State Park, down the San Lorenzo River Gorge and through an 1875 tunnel.
+The two-hour roundtrip on the Santa Cruz Beach Train from Roaring Camp to the seaside boardwalk in Santa Cruz (or reverse) runs through Henry Cowell Redwoods State Park, down the San Lorenzo River Gorge and through an 1875 tunnel.
 In Roaring Camp, with its steam-powered sawmill and other period buildings, groups can arrange gold panning, candle making or a chuckwagon barbecue. (roaringcamp.com)

 The Mendocino Coast’s Skunk Train also spotlights California’s giant redwoods.
 One-hour trips leave from the coastal town of Fort Bragg, while longer trips that cover more mountainous terrain depart from Willits.
 Both routes feature the redwood-thick Noyo River Canyon.
 The train, once used in the logging industry, got its name from the bad-smelling fuel used in the 1920s. (skunktrain.com)